 Total time: 1 hour 40 minutes.

-If you are looking for a vegetarian-friendly Greek dish to enjoy, Melitzanopita is here for you.
-Melitzanopita is a classic Greek eggplant pie that is very popular in Greece.
+If you are looking for a vegetarian-friendly Greek dish to enjoy, Melitzanopita is an ideal option.
+This is a classic eggplant pie that is very popular in Greece.

 The main components for Melitzanopita are eggplants, phyllo dough, butter, feta cheese, etc. This delight boasts a sweet flavor with a slightly vegetal bitterness of eggplants.
 Moreover, it comes out with a chunky center and crispy crust which will amaze you.